| GPA Article #3Grading the Quality of Restoration

 To get the ball rolling, let's give an example of what

-We start off with the teacher's pet, the perfectly
+could possibly warrant an "A" and an "F." We start off with the teacher's pet, the perfectly

 restored comic.
 Three things make it look spectacular.
 They